-Note: Certificates existing prior to the server upgrade will automatically be converted to the new encryption standard for the 2.1.0 server.
-It is not possible to create new certificates for a lower level client on a 2.1.0 level server.
+Note: When upgrading a 1.x server, existing certificates will automatically be converted to the new encryption standard for 2.x servers.
+It is not possible to create new certificates for a 1.x client on a 2.2.1 server.